chris-graham/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

+> > - ls -l
+- ls -R
+- ls -a
+- ls -F
+- ls -t
-> > ls -l, ls -R, ls -a, ls -F, ls -t.
-I alias ll to ls -Fal on my machine, so that gets used a lot. -R and -t are new to me and seem pretty useful.
+- I alias ll to ls -Fal on my machine, so that gets used a lot. -R and -t are new to me and seem pretty useful.

 ---